Clare Turner - Art Psychotherapist

 Other areas of counselling I deal with

 - Personal development

 - Sleep problems

 - Performance Anxiety

-I offer an initial meeting of 50 minutes where we can meet each other, ask questions, and decide if we want to enter into some therapeutic work together.
+I offer an initial zoom meeting of 1 hour, where we can meet each other, ask questions, and decide if we want to enter into some therapeutic work together.
 The cost of this meeting is £25.00.